Skip to main content

 Marginal zone lymphomas

 Marginal zone lymphomas account for about 5% to 10% of lymphomas.
-They tend to be slow-growing (indolent).
+They tend to be slow growing (indolent).
 The cells in these lymphomas look small under the microscope.
 There are 3 main types of marginal zone lymphomas:

-There are gastric and non-gastric MALT lymphomas.
-Gastric MALT lymphomas start in the stomach and are linked to infection by Helicobacter pylori (the bacteria that causes many stomach ulcers).
-MALT lymphoma might also start outside the stomach (non-gastric) in the lung, skin, thyroid, salivary glands, or tissues surrounding the eye.
-Usually the lymphoma stays in the area where it begins and is not widespread.
-Many of these other MALT lymphomas have also been linked to infections with bacteria (such as Chamydophila and Campylobacter) or viruses.
+• Non-gastric MALT lymphomas start outside the stomach, such as in the lungs, skin, thyroid, salivary glands, or tissues around the eye.
+The lymphoma usually stays in the area where it begins and doesn’t spread.
+Many of these lymphomas have also been linked to infections with bacteria or viruses.

 Splenic marginal zone B-cell lymphoma: This is a rare lymphoma.
 Often the lymphoma is found mainly in the spleen, blood, and bone marrow.